 And if that wasn’t bad enough, by the end of the game we find out it’s much worse.
 He not only sold his own baby, he’s somehow Comstock himself, the violent racist prophet of Columbia.

 Jack and Delta were silent protagonists.
 Giving Booker a voice did nothing to increase his likability.
 Most of his lines were either insignificant, like “holy shit” and “thanks,” or game tutorials such as, “I need to take this skyline to Monument Island.”
 Better dialog might have made a better Booker, and may have moved me to care about the plot twist or his ultimate fate.

 The only Booker line I liked showed up somewhere around the middle of the game.
 He said, “Sometimes there’s precious need of folks like Daisy Fitzroy… Cause of folks like me.”
 When I heard that, I thought, wow, that shows self-awareness and an awareness of what’s going on around him, and there’s a sense of morality in what he said.
 It made me hope that he would eventually develop a personality, and maybe even get with the Vox and fight the good fight.

 There are moral choices in the previous BioShock games — save or harvest the Little Sisters, spare or kill key characters — and those moments not only affect the outcome of the stories and the actions of other characters, they allowed us to bond with the protagonists, to truly become the main character.

 Infinite offers only three in-game choices — stone the interracial couple or not, kill or spare Slate, pick out a pendant for Elizabeth — and those choices have no impact whatsoever on the story, the ending, Booker, Elizabeth, or anything else.
-They certainly did fuck-all to help me feel connected to the story.
+They did fuck-all to help me feel connected to the story or the characters.

 A muddled mess of a plot